 Soothe your soul with a warm beverage, indoors or out, alcoholic or not.
-Enjoy mulled wine around the outdoor firepit at Das Lokal in the ByWard Market area, or try one at Working Title in Sandy Hill.
+Enjoy mulled wine at Working Title in Sandy Hill.
 Mantovani 1946 in the ByWard Market district uses quality cocoa in their hot chocolates, as does Stella Luna at its three locations.
 And Elgin Street pub Lieutenant’s Pump offers spiked hot chocolates and ciders, blueberry tea as well as hot toddies.

 Cookies shaped and decorated like holiday characters are available at most bakeries.
 Moulin de Provence might have the largest variety of decorated shortbread cookies.
 Life of Pie in Old Ottawa South usually makes a different cookie each day in December until Christmas.
 And Aux Délices Bakery in the ByWard Market even makes cookie greeting cards!

 These log-shaped cakes are a delicious chocolatey tradition.
-Take your pick of sizes and colours at shops like Moulin de Provence, Aux Délices Bakery and The Cupcake Lounge.
+Take your pick of sizes and colours at shops like Moulin de Provence, Aux Délices Bakery, Mantovani 1946 and The Cupcake Lounge.

 Hot chocolate fans love this trendy item.
 Celebrate the Twelve Days of Christmas with a package of 12 bomb flavours from Aux Délices, or check out the options at Stubbe Chocolates in Wellington West, including their spicy version.

 Decorated doughnuts are a delightful treat.
 Local doughnut shops like Suzy Q and Mavericks often offer them in special holiday flavours like egg nog and gingerbread.
 Or visit Art-Is-In Bakery which is known for its decadent O-Towners, which are cronuts—a cross between a croissant and a doughnut.